WebAssembly/binaryen/README.md

      in Stack IR, which is more suitable for such things.
    * Binaryen does still need to implement the "ABI" level of multivalue, that is, we need multivalue calls because those may cross module boundaries, and so they are observable externally.
-To support that, Binaryen adds two instructions, `push` and `pop`, which push a multivalue or pop one.
-To do a multivalue call, you receive the extra values by popping afterwards; to do a multivalue return, you send the extra values by pushing before.
+To support that, Binaryen may use `push` and `pop` as mentioned earlier; another option is to add LLVM-like `extractvalue/composevalue` instructions.

 As a result, you might notice that round-trip conversions (wasm => Binaryen IR => wasm) change code a little in some corner cases.